Study Program Details

 Compulsory elective studies can be chosen from the following list of specialization fields and offered modules:

 Only one specialization track with a minimum of three compulsory elective module examinations must be successfully passed.

 The last (4th) semester is reserved for the master’s thesis writing module and master’s thesis seminar (30 ECTS).
 Here candidates must demonstrate their ability to work independently on a selected topic using scientific methods in order to be successful.

 * 1 ECTS stands for a workload of 30h (5 ECTS = 150h per module, goal 30 ECTS per semester)

 Check out too the "IMME's Survival Guide 2022"

-Applicants must proof a GPA starting from 1.0 but not higher than 2,9 in regard of the German grading system, and from a relevant undergraduate degree (finance, business, economics) from a university recognized in Germany.
-A strong knowledge in advanced mathematics and statistics is a pre-condition to admission to our master's study program.
+Applicants must prove a GPA starting from 1.0 but not higher than 2,9 in regard of the German grading system, and from a relevant undergraduate degree (finance, business, economics) from a university recognized in Germany.
+Strong knowledge in advanced mathematics and statistics is a pre-condition to admission to our master's study program.

 An academic degree is considered relevant with: